Gwinjoe/intro-sec-dropnav/README.md

 Users should be able to:

+- View the relevant dropdown menus on desktop and mobile when interacting with the navigation links
-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the content depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Switch between viewing Daily, Weekly, and Monthly stats

 ### Screenshot